 - A broker sends a transaction to a stock exchange.

-- The transaction is matched with another party (counterparty).
+- The transaction is matched with another party (the counterparty).

 - The transaction is sent to Central Counterparty Clearing House for risks evaluation.

 - The buyer’s or seller’s representatives work with the Central Securities Depository (CSD) to record the transfer.

-- The transaction is sent to the Registrar or Transfer Agent of Initial Trade to update their list or shareholders.
+- The transaction is sent to the Registrar or Transfer Agent of Initial Trade to update their list of shareholders.

 As you see, the traditional stock exchange process involves lots of stages and bureaucracy and can take up to 3 days.
-However, decentralized nature of blockchain technology in banking can remove all those unnecessary intermediaries and enable trading to be run on computers all over the world.
+However, the decentralized nature of blockchain technology in banking can remove all those unnecessary intermediaries and enable trading to be run on computers all over the world.
 No more dedicated servers united into an interconnected network.